-Introducing reform, nurturing innovation, and otherwise effecting change in organizations are commonly discussed challenges in management circles.
 Bookshelves abound with theoretical analyses, how-to guides, and personal success stories by famous corporate leaders, public officials, even athletic coaches, expounding on how to lead from the top.
-But what about those midlevel managers who find themselves tasked with trying to reshape, reorient, or create the capabilities of an organization?
-What about leading change “from the middle” is different and unique compared to leading change from the top?
-There has been no framework to guide managers faced with that unique and vexing set of challenges—until now.
+But what about those in the middle who are increasingly tasked with trying to reshape, reorient, or recreate the capabilities of an organization?